damwaingames/damwaingames/README.md

 ### A senior software engineer from the UK.

 - 🔭 I’m currently working on [True North Data Platform](https://www.corefiling.com/solution-integration/)
-- 🌱 I’m currently learning **the internals of git by writing my own implementation**
+- 🌱 I’m currently learning **LaTeX**
 - ⚡ Fun fact **I am a classically trained bass-baritone singer, and choir director for a local musical theatre choir**
-- 😄 Pronouns: any/all 🏳️‍🌈 I am transfemme agender and asexual
+- 😄 Pronouns: any/all 🏳️‍🌈 I am transfemme agender and alloromantic asexual

 ### Connect with me:
 <p align="left">